apache/dubbo-website/content/en/overview/reference/pixiu/user/networkfilter/http.md

-Http NetWorkFilter 用来处理 HTTP 请求，它能接收来自 HTTP Listener 传递的 HTTP 请求，然后将其交给自身维护的 HTTP Filter 链进行处理，最后将响应返回给调用方。
+Http NetWorkFilter is used to handle HTTP requests.
+It can receive HTTP requests passed from the HTTP Listener, then process them through the HTTP Filter chain it maintains, and finally return the response to the caller.